 How to Apply

 Applications must be complete in order to be considered.
 Applications must include year-to-date profit and loss and balance sheet and tax returns.
-Any incomplete applications submitted will not be reviewed until all complete applications have been reviewed.
+Applications must also include the business’ UEI and an impact statement.

-To prepare to apply, download the application checklist.
+To prepare to apply, download the application checklist and impact statement questions (.docx format).

 What is a forgivable loan?